Religious hiring by faith-based organizations is not illegal job discrimination.

 This decision to stay with the legal status quo is an acknowledgment of the reality that many of the organizations that currently partner with the federal government to provide services to the poor, sick, and neglected are faith-based organizations that, as the law permits, take account of religion when hiring their staff.
 Many of them have informed the administration that, should a sweeping ban be introduced, they would be forced to stop their service partnerships with the federal government.
 The result would be the breaking of many long-standing partnerships and a massive disruption of services to the needy.

-Even though in most federal programs Congress has decided to leave the religious hiring freedom intact, some members recently have beco016P0205LLme severe critics of the practice.
+Even though in most federal programs Congress has decided to leave the religious hiring freedom intact, some members recently have become severe critics of the practice.
 They have called religious hiring by faith-based organizations “religious job discrimination” — a practice so immoral that it is intolerable for the federal government to “subsidize” it by allowing it to continue when the group gets federal funds.
 One member suggested that faith-based groups hire according to religion simply because they despise people of other beliefs so much that they cannot stand to work in the same room with them.

 In fact, faith-based organizations take account of religion in hiring not to be against other religions but to be for their own — because they want to make sure that the organization remains true to the convictions of their faith.
 It isn’t that religious hiring is so immoral that it is wrong for it to continue when federal dollars come into the organization.
 Rather, religious hiring is so important to the identity and integrity of faith-based organizations that the freedom ought to be protected even when federal funds are involved.